 A very early flight on third morning and voila, we were back in our lovely Algiers house.
 With all this good stuff (the peanut butter and the maple syrup were from the commissary at the U.S. Embassy Paris.).

 So basically Paris is not the only city in France worth exploring.
-If you tend to thing Parisians are cold and closed off, you’d be delighted to find the opposite in Marseille.
-We found its people to be open, warm and chatty.
+If you tend to think Parisians are cold and closed off, you’d be delighted to find the opposite in Marseille: We found its people to be open, warm and chatty.
 And the city to be pretty, sunny, and interesting.
 Would definitely return, even if it means less time in my beloved Paris.